grpc/proposal/A93-xds-ext-proc.md

 and deframed by the transport.

 Therefore, we propose adding a new ext_proc `BodySendMode` called `GRPC` (see https://github.com/envoyproxy/envoy/pull/38753).
-In this mode, the ext_proc client would handle deframing the gRPC messages.
-It will send each gRPC message to the ext_proc server as a separate `request_body`, and the ext_proc server will send a separate response for each one.
-This is a streaming mode similar to the existing `FULL_DUPLEX_STREAMED` mode.
+This mode will be similar to the existing `FULL_DUPLEX_STREAMED` mode, in which the ext_proc client sends body chunks from the data plane stream to the ext_proc server as it sees them, and the ext_proc server sends back body chunks to be used on the data plane stream.
+However, in the new `GRPC` mode, the ext_proc client will handle the framing and deframing of gRPC messages, so each body chunk sent to or from the ext_proc server will be a complete, deframed gRPC message.

 The new `GRPC` mode will be the only processing mode supported in gRPC.
 It is be desirable for Envoy to implement the same mode, so that users